 The solar project not only helps the villagers with their bills, but it is also becoming a source of income, as any excess power can be sold back to the electric grid.

 “We work in our farm and used to pay huge electricity bills for agriculture.
 Since solar installation in our village, we are now saving a lot of electricity.
-Earlier our electricity bill used to come around 2,000 rupees.
+Earlier our electricity bill used to come to around 2,000 rupees.
 Now it is in minus,” states villager Ashaben Mahendrabhai, who lives with her husband and two children.

 Modhera’s Temple of the Sun